-Other than the seismic retrofit, accessibility improvements and fire suppression system renovation noted above and implemented throughout the building, there are no changes to the first floor and lower level planned at this time.
+Other than the seismic retrofit, accessibility improvements and fire suppression system renovation noted above and implemented throughout the building, future uses of the first floor and lower level are under discussion.

-How much study space is being lost, and what study spaces will be available to students who regularly studied or conducted research on floors 2 and 3 of PSEL?
+How much study space was lost, and what other study spaces remain available for students who studied or conducted research on floors 2 and 3 of PSEL?

-The study space on the second and third floors of PSEL includes 230 seats at tables and carrels.
+The study space on the second and third floors of PSEL included 230 seats at tables and carrels.
 To compensate for that lost space, the library and campus worked together to add more than 300 seats of new study space at Shields in 2018.

-What effect does the project have on ongoing acquisition of information resources for physical sciences and engineering?
+Did this project have any impact on ongoing acquisition of information resources for physical sciences and engineering?

 None whatsoever.
-The project does not affect or change current journal subscriptions or established library purchasing or acquisition plans.
+The project did not affect or change current journal subscriptions or established library purchasing or acquisition plans.